zcybrgd/High-Performance-Computing-Labs/README.md

 # High-Performance-Computing-Labs

-sharing my practical implementations and experiments in High-Performance Computing lab sessions (HPC).
+sharing our practical implementations and experiments in High-Performance Computing lab sessions (HPC).

 it includes exercises, demonstrations, and comparisons of different parallelization strategies to build a solid understanding of HPC fundamentals from the HPC course we take in second semester of our first masters year in ESI Alger.